kodecocodes/SC_CaioZullo/For Instructor/Video 01 - Introduction/script.md

 The goal is to practice Test Driven Development and functional programming skills, so the final code can be as simple as possible, as long as it respect the constraints.

+## Demo (game-of-life-slides.key)

+Since this is our first Swift code kata, we're going to start simple and break this problem into chunks.

+For the first chunk, we'll simply write a function to take the game state for the Game of Life, and return it unaltered.
+Our main focus will be getting used to implemenet this in a TDD-manner.

+Next time, we'll return and implement the full rules for the Game of Life.

-OK - so now you understand the challenge - to implement the Game of Life - and you understand the constraints - use TDD, and use functional programming.
+OK - so now you understand the challenge - to implement a function to take the game state and return it unaltered - and you understand the constraints - use TDD, and use functional programming.
 Now, I'd like you to pause the video and try and implement this code kata on your own.

 Remember, the only way you'll get anything out of a code kata like this is to put the work in, so I highly encourage you to pause the video and give it a shot.
 When you're done, you can unpause the video to see what I came up with, and you can share your work with everyone else on the forums.